joeromero/docs/content/cartodb_js/cartodb_js.md

 #### IE support

-We have worked hard to support Internet Explorer with CartoDB.js.
-It currently works for IE7 through IE10.
-The biggest change you should note is that for the CSS you will need to include an additional IE CSS document we have made available.
-Your tag should now house links to three documents, as follows:
+We have worked hard to support Internet Explorer with CartoDB.js for IE7 through IE10.
+You will need to include an additional CSS document link.
+Your HEAD tag should now house links to three documents as follows:

 <!-- IE SUPPORT -->